 Bianca is a proud native of California with Mexican and Puerto Rican roots.
 She graduated with her bachelor’s degree in Sociology in 2009.
 She has 15 years of experience working in the music industry which include radio, record labels, festivals, music conferences and managing music venues in both California and New York City.
 Bianca first came to La Peña in 2010 as a volunteer and quickly took on bigger roles because the cultural center bridged her passions for music and social justice together.
-She has just recently returned to the Bay Area and is enthusiastic to be back at La Peña as the Productions Director.
+She has just recently returned to the Bay Area and is enthusiastic to be back at La Peña as a Co-Director.

-Natalia Neira Retamal, Communications & Fundraising Director
+Natalia Neira Retamal, Co-Director (Communications, Fundraising & Programming)

 La Peña Board Members

 Paul B. Chin, La Peña Cultural Center Board President